zmess24/JobSpyder/README.md

 ## How it Works

-JobSpyder scrapes all open listings from a curated set of companies through greenhouse.io & lever.com every morning at 9:00AM (with some data-scrubbin, and stores them in MongoDB via the Atlas cloud database.
+JobSpyder scrapes & scrubs all open listings from a curated set of companies through greenhouse.io & lever.com every morning at 9:00AM, and stores them in MongoDB via the Atlas cloud database.

 JobSpyder additionally leverages client-side caching to save all chosen job filter settings without the user needing to log-in, in order